Ammar03s/MonogoDB-Statefulset-with-Azure/README.md

-# MongoDB on Kubernetes: Containerized Flask App for a Bookstore
+# MongoDB on Kubernetes: Containerized Flask App for a Bookstore Database

-This project demonstrates deploying a containerized python application with Flask using MongoDB on Kubernetes Azure Kubernetes Service (AKS) for a bookstore dataset,  covering containerization, deployment, and service discovery.
+This project demonstrates deploying a containerized python application with Flask using MongoDB on Kubernetes Azure Kubernetes Service (AKS) for a bookstore Database,  covering containerization, deployment, and service discovery.

-## Tools and Technologies
+## Tools used

 - **Azure AKS**: Azure Kubernetes Service for deploying and managing the Kubernetes cluster.
 - **Azure CLI**: Command-line interface for managing Azure resources.